 Work through various drafts of your own personal documentary by taking into account feedback and providing feedback to others on their work.

 A Note About Filming During the COVID19 pandemic: As you craft your projects, we will work together to ensure that you don’t put yourself or others at risk.
-The nature of the personal documentary (in which you tell a story that focuses on your own experiences) invites you to film your own life without risking contact with those you don’t regularly have contact with.
+The nature of the personal documentary (in which you tell a story that focuses on your own experiences or the experiences of those close to you) invites you to film your own life without risking contact with those you don’t regularly have contact with.

 Accessing The Course

-Our class materials are available on our Microsoft Teams course space and we will meet every class time through my zoom meeting room.
+Our class materials are available on our Google Drive folder and until further notice we will meet every class time through my zoom meeting room.

-You will need regular access to a computer with an internet connection, access to our Microsoft Teams course, and to film editing software of your choosing.
+You will need regular access to a computer with an internet connection, access to our Google Drive folder, and to film editing software of your choosing.

 You will need to purchase this text: